FairTraxx/llama-tools-and-thinking-mode/README.md

 ### Context File

-Create a `context.md` file to provide additional context to the AI:
+Create a `context.md` file to provide additional context to the AI: (running 3.5 sonnet system instructions, not perfect) The necessary context that helps run tools is in the `llm_thinking_mode.py`

 ```markdown
 # Project Context